 Dr Andrew Burbanks

 I am the Associate Head for Research and Innovation and a Principal Lecturer in the School of Mathematics and Physics at the University of Portsmouth in the UK.
 I am also an Associate Member of the Institute of Cosmology and Gravitation.
 My main research interests are in nonlinear dynamics.

 I completed my PhD at the University of Loughborough, after which I went on to work at Hewlett-Packard's research laboratories in Bristol before taking up Postdoctoral research positions in the Department of Pure Mathematics and Mathematical Statistics (DPMMS) at the University of Cambridge and later in the School of Mathematics at the University of Bristol where I gained a permanent post as Scientific Programmer.

 I also gave a course of lectures in Part III of the University of Cambridge Mathematics Tripos (Applied) on renormalisation in Dynamical Systems.

-I joined the Department of Mathematics at the University of Portsmouth in 2005, and am now a member of the Nonlinear and Complex Systems Group.
+I joined the Department of Mathematics at the University of Portsmouth in 2005, and am now a member of the Applied Mathematics Group.

 I have been involved in several successful projects on the interface between science and public understanding, including the Mathematics Posters on the London Underground project in 2000, with the Isaac Newton Institute for Mathematical Sciences in Cambridge, and the Dynamics of Spin exhibit at the Royal Society Summer Science Exhibition in London in 2007 and at Techfest (Asia's largest Science and Technology festival) held in Mumbai in 2008.
 I also co-founded and chaired the Portsmouth Cafe Scientifique.